 Ethel was elected Deputy General Secretary of Ireland's largest trade union in 2017.
 As SIPTU Deputy General Secretary for Organising and Membership Development she is responsible for the union's organising, campaigning, education and learning, communications, equality and a network of District Councils.
 She has led high profile campaigns such as the Justice for Clerys Workers Campaign and Fair Play campaign for union recognition for the Republic of Ireland's international women's football team.
 She is a member of the Executive Council of the Irish Congress of Trade Unions.

 Sarah Monaghan is Consent Project Manager at Dublin Rape Crisis Centre.
 She has previously worked as Campaigns Manager for The Wheel, the National Association of Charities, Community and Voluntary Organisations and Social Enterprises, where she works as part of the public policy team.
 Sarah has been involved in the Abortion Rights Campaign since 2014 and has acted as Campaign Co-Convener as well as serving on the Board.
 She was a founding member of Together for Yes where she sat on the National Executive while also acting as a Campaign Spokesperson and Head of Campaign Outputs.
 She was Director of Logistics on the Campaign to Re-Elect Michael D Higgins in 2018.
 She has a BA in Psychology and English Literature from NUIG as well as an MA in Comparative Literature from DCU and an MA in American Literature from UCD.

 Sara R Phillips is a Trans activist working globally.
 She has been involved with human rights activism for over 40 years.
 She is currently in her 9th year (third 3-year term) as Chair of the Board of Directors of Irelands national trans organisation, Transgender Equality Network Ireland (TENI).
 Sara is also the treasurer of the International Trans Fund in New York, and a board member of Transgender Europe.
-Sara is an experienced senior manager and consultant across many industries including the construction industry, complemented by an ACCA – Chartered accountancy qualification.
+Sara is an experienced senior manager and consultant across many industries including the construction industry,.
 Sara is currently the National Manager in Ireland for multinational construction materials manufacturer CPG-Europe.